Artificial Intelligence in Cybersecurity: The Culture of the Future

 - for reversing cyber attacks

 - for scanning metadata and traffic information and alerting administrators to potentially malicious activities.

 Artificial Intelligence is a basic component of the Heimdal™ suite:

-Our Heimdal™ Threat Prevention solution, with its two components, Network Protection and Endpoint Protection, includes the The DarkLayer GUARD™ and VectorN Detection™ modules, which have AI at their core.
-DarkLayer GUARD™ is fueled by our AI driven “Character-Based” Neural networks intelligence and has a 96% accurate ability to predict tomorrow’s threats today.
+Our Heimdal™ Threat Prevention solution, with its two components, Network Protection and Endpoint Protection, includes The DarkLayer GUARD™ and VectorN Detection™ modules, which have AI at their core.
+DarkLayer GUARD™ is fueled by our AI-driven “Character-Based” Neural networks intelligence and has a 96% accurate ability to predict tomorrow’s threats today.